jbbutler/ar-catalog-demo/README.md

-# Antarctic AR Catalog
+# Butler (2025?)
+AR Catalog
-A repository to demo the documentation of a catalog of atmospheric river events, using modern tools for open and reproducible science.
-Demos the unpublished catalog of James Butler and Michelle Maclennan, which identifies and tracks individual AR events in the [Wille (2021)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020JD033788) Eulerian catalog.
+An (unpublished) catalog of atmospheric river events in Antarctica by James Butler, Michelle Maclennan, and Fernando Perez.
+This is a catalog of individual storm events tracked through space and time, constructed by spatiotemporally clustering AR pixels in the [Wille (2021)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020JD033788) Eulerian catalog.

+## Algorithm Characteristics